+Built upon the proposed dataset and framework, our system already enables expressive and identity-consistent 3D talking avatar generation.
+However, in real-world scenarios, avatars often require additional global controllability to adapt their delivery styles to different contexts, such as varying emotional intensity or modulating head-pose motion patterns.
+Although specific control factors can be improved with more targeted data and annotations, broader global stylistic demands are inherently diverse and difficult to enumerate, making it impractical to absorb all such controllability into flow-matching training.
+Instead, benefiting from the disentangled flow-matching framework, we adopt a decoupled plug-in paradigm that introduces emotion and head-pose control at inference time while preserving learned facial dynamics, and is readily extensible to broader global semantic controls beyond these two cases.

-\mypara{Global Emotion Scalability} Benefiting from the disentanglement of shape and expression parameters in the FLAME model, we construct expression templates $\{\bar{\boldsymbol{\psi}}^{e}\}_{e=1}^7$ from the MEAD dataset, covering seven emotional styles: Angry, Contempt, Disgust, Fear, Happy, Sad, and Surprise.
-Each template is associated with a template weight $\alpha\in\{1, 1.2,1.4,1.6,1.8,2.0\}$ that controls its intrinsic emotional intensity.
-During inference, we adjust the global emotional tone by interpolating between the reference expression $\boldsymbol{\psi}_{ref}$ and the scaled emotion template:
+Benefiting from the disentanglement of shape and expression parameters in FLAME, we construct a set of semantic expression templates $\{\bar{\boldsymbol{\psi}}^{e}\}_{e=1}^7$ from the MEAD dataset, covering seven emotional styles: Angry, Contempt, Disgust, Fear, Happy, Sad, and Surprise.
+Each template is associated with an intensity factor $\alpha \in \{1, 1.2, 1.4, 1.6, 1.8, 2.0\}$ to control the strength of its intrinsic emotional semantics.
+During inference, we modulate the global emotional semantics by interpolating between the reference expression $\boldsymbol{\psi}_{ref}$ and the scaled emotion template:

-This provides seven types of global emotion control, each with six levels, while preserving the audio-driven, nuanced expression dynamics.
-(Details in \textbf{Appendix ~\ref{append:emotion}}.)
+This design provides seven emotion categories, each with six controllable intensity levels, while preserving audio-driven expression dynamics.
+More details are in \textbf{Appendix D.1}.

-\mypara{Head-Pose Motion Control} While the predicted mesh sequences exhibit natural but subtle head sway, they lack explicit controllability over head-pose motion.
-To enhance head presence while preserving realism, we introduce a head-pose control module that provides high-level, interpretable control over head motion.
-Given the driving audio or a text prompt describing the desired presentation style, a language model generates a simple head-pose trajectory in the form of smooth and interpretable control functions (e.g., gentle sways, rhythmic arcs, or gradual rotations).
-Rather than replacing the original motion, the generated trajectory is superimposed onto the model-predicted natural head dynamics, yielding controllable yet realistic head-pose motion.
-This design enables flexible stylistic variation—such as calm, energetic, or stage-presenting delivery—while preserving identity consistency and expression dynamics.
-Prompt details are provided in \textbf{Appendix~\ref{append:prompt}}.
+Complementary to emotion semantic control, we further introduce semantic control over head-pose dynamics.
+Given the driving audio or a text prompt describing the desired presentation style, a language model generates a stable semantic head-pose trajectory, such as gentle sways, rhythmic arcs, or gradual rotations.
+This trajectory is superimposed onto the model-predicted natural head motion rather than replacing it, which preserves realism while maintaining stable temporal transitions.
+In this way, the model supports semantically meaningful stylistic variation, such as calm or energetic delivery, while preserving motion coherence and natural temporal continuity.
+Details are in \textbf{Appendix E.1}.